AbinitioDGA/ADGA/README.md

 # Abinitio DGA

 AbinitioDGA is an implementation of a DGA approach for electronic structure calculations of materials.
+It allows the inclusion of non-local correlations beyond DMFT.

 ## Getting Started